 Annual Security Report

-In accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), Des Moines University publishes an annual security report and makes it available to all current and prospective students and employees.
-The report contains a description of DMU’s safety and security related policy statements and procedures and includes statistics of crimes reported over the past three years to DMU officials about incidents occurring on campus or nearby public property.
-The report also includes information about ways to stay safe and report security related incidents.
-You may view the current annual security report online or request a printed copy of the report by contacting the Director of University Services at 515-271-1472.
+In accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), Des Moines University publishes an annual security report for its campuses and makes them available to all current and prospective students and employees.
+The reports contain a description of DMU’s safety and security related policy statements and procedures and includes statistics of crimes reported over the past three years to DMU officials about incidents occurring on campus locations or nearby public property.
+The reports also include information about ways to stay safe and report security related incidents.
+You may view the current annual security reports online or request a printed copy of the reports by contacting the building services manager at 515-271-1471.